yanliu1111/ChatGPT-API-embeddings-Supabase/README.md

 It is basic features for scrap text build, learn from [mckaywrigley](https://www.youtube.com/watch?v=RM-v7zoYQo0&t=1060s) YouTube channel.
 Also there is advanced version (more UI refined) in his GitHub repo [here](https://github.com/mckaywrigley/paul-graham-gpt).

-This is just the beginning of your journey in using base embeddings!
+This is just the beginning journey in using base embeddings.
 With the techniques you've learned so far, you now have a powerful set of tools that can be applied to create diverse datasets.
-You can scrape text from various sources such as PDFs, websites, or even transcribe audio from podcasts or YouTube videos. **the possibilities are endless✨** Use your imagination.🙄🧐
+You can scrape text from various sources such as PDFs, websites, or even transcribe audio from podcasts or YouTube videos. **the possibilities are endless✨** Use our imagination.🙄🧐

 ## Technologies include

-OpenAI embeddings; Supabase; Next.js; create data search and similarity functions in Supabase; streaming data and building a basic user interface.
+OpenAI embeddings; Supabase; Next.js; Data search and similarity functions build in Supabase; Streaming data and building a basic user interface with answer props animation.

 ## Learning Process

-This tutorial demonstrates the step-by-step process of embedding text, creating datasets, streaming data, and building a basic user interface.
-From generating text embeddings to creating datasets and streaming data, this tutorial covers all the essential steps.
-With this knowledge, you can now confidently proceed to build a basic UI for your application.
+This tutorial demonstrates the step-by-step process of scraping and embedding text (include fetching, cleaning, and storing data), creating datasets, streaming data, and building a basic user interface (search and chat interfaces).

 ## What your need?